ybkurt/sgm/README.md

+Example usage of sgm algorithm in cpp files

 # Semi-Global Matching on the GPU

 This is the implementation of [Embedded real-time stereo estimation via Semi-Global Matching on the GPU](http://www.sciencedirect.com/science/article/pii/S1877050916306561), [D. Hernandez-Juarez](http://danihernandez.eu) et al, ICCS 2016.